Our Management Team

 Robin joined Brain Tumour Research in February 2016 as Director of Fundraising.
 He manages the charity’s fundraising activities across both community and corporate teams and leads the strategy aimed at funding a network of Research Centres of Excellence across the UK.

 As a BBC Worldwide senior producer for international formats, Robin was responsible for co-productions including Strictly Come Dancing in over thirty countries worldwide.

 A Cambridge graduate, Robin also has an interest in education and is a governor at a school for children with profound and multiple special needs.

-Hugh AdamsHead of External Affairs With a strong background in national broadcast media, including 12 years at the BBC and freelancing for Channel 4 News amongst others, Hugh Adams has a well-established network of contacts.
+Hugh AdamsHead of PR & Media With a strong background in national broadcast media, including 12 years at the BBC and freelancing for Channel 4 News amongst others, Hugh Adams has a well-established network of contacts.
 His communications degree and expertise in digital technology

 Having joined Brain Tumour Research at the start of its second year, Hugh was brought in to head up the charity’s core fundraising campaigns and to raise the profile of the charity.
 Promoted to Head of External Affairs in 2015, Hugh is an experienced commentator regularly representing the charity on national and regional broadcast media, online and in print.
-He leads the PR strategy, both nationally and regionally, while also driving Brain Tumour Research’s highly successful public affairs and lobbying.
+He leads the PR strategy, both nationally and regionally, while also driving Brain Tumour Research’s highly successful social media communications.